Rosalind Franklin (rover): Panoramic Camera (PanCam)

-Infrared Spectrometer for ExoMars (ISEM)
+Infrared Spectrometer for ExoMars (ISEM) / ENFYS (Near Infrared Spectrometer)

 The ISEM optical box will be installed on the rover's mast, below PanCam's HRC, with an electronics box inside the Rover.
 It will be used to assess bulk mineralogy characterization and remote identification of water-related minerals.
 Working with PanCam, ISEM will contribute to the selection of suitable samples for further analysis by the other instruments.

+As of 2023, the Russian-built ISEM instrument was to be removed and replaced by a UK-built instrument ENFYS, led by the University of Aberystwyth.
+This spectrometer will be installed in the same location below PanCam's HRC instrument, and will perform an identical role in assessing bulk mineralogy using IR spectrometry.

 Water Ice Subsurface Deposits Observation on Mars (WISDOM)

 WISDOM is a ground-penetrating radar that will explore the subsurface of Mars to identify layering and help select interesting buried formations from which to collect samples for analysis.
 It can transmit and receive signals using two Vivaldi-antennas mounted on the aft section of the rover, with electronics inside the Rover.
 Electromagnetic waves penetrating into the ground are reflected at places where there is a sudden transition in the electrical parameters of the soil.
 By studying these reflections it is possible to construct a stratigraphic map of the subsurface and identify underground targets down to 2 to 3 m in depth, comparable to the 2 m reach of the rover's drill.
 These data, combined with those produced by the other survey instruments and by the analyses carried out on previously collected samples, will be used to support drilling activities.